segmentio/myth/Readme.md

   _CSS the way it was imagined._

   Myth is a postprocessor that lets you write pure CSS without having to worry about slow browser support, or even slow spec approval.
-It's a CSS polyfill.
+It's a like CSS polyfill.

 ## Installation